bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-list.md

 - `<` — less than
 - `@` — IN, an array is passed as the value
 - `!@` — NOT IN, an array is passed as the value
 - `%` — LIKE, substring search.
 The `%` character in the filter value does not need to be passed.
-The search looks for the substring in any position of the string
+The search looks for a substring in any position of the string
 - `=%` — LIKE, substring search.
 The `%` character needs to be passed in the value.
 Examples:
     - `"mol%"` — searches for values starting with "mol"
     - `"%mol"` — searches for values ending with "mol"